AyushGaur9/Sales_dashboard/README.md

 # 📊 Motorola Sales Dashboard (Power BI)

 ## 📌 Overview
-This project is an interactive Sales Dashboard developed in Power BI...
+This project is an interactive Sales Dashboard built using Power BI to analyze and visualize company sales performance across different regions, products, and time periods.
+The project was originally based on a guided build, but I customized and enhanced the dashboard design and functionality, especially in how the visuals and interactions are structured.

 ## 🚀 Features
 - Fully interactive dashboard with filters and slicers